microsoft/fluentui/specs/Pills.md

 - Each pill is of role="button"
 - Tab key to set focus on the Pill
-- Tab key moves focus to next item
+- Tab key moves focus to next `Pill`
 - Esc key remove focus

 #### Keyboard Navigation